GraphFilter/GraphFilter/README.md

 > This project is a reimplementation in python of [GraphFilter](https://github.com/atilaajones/GraphFilter) project that provides more functionalities to the software.

-The main goal of this software is to give assistance to Graph Theory and Spectral Graph Theory researchers to establish or refute conjectures quickly and simply, providing for visualization a filtered list of graphs accourding to the properties given by the user.
+The main goal of this software is to give assistance to Graph Theory and Spectral Graph Theory researchers to establish or refute conjectures quickly and simply, providing for visualization a filtered list of graphs according to the properties given by the user.

 ## Technologies